-If you have any questions please do not hesitate in contacting me.
+Please do not hesitate to let me know if you would like to discuss any of these points.
 I confirm that we are content for the letter to be made available in its entirety on your web site and in your library.